 Competency-based education means that once you can demonstrate mastery of a course, you can complete it.
 This can cut down the amount of time students spend in school to a year or two, or less.
-One on one Program Mentors help students keep tracking of their courses and are there whenever students need help.
-Online education is a great way to make sure you can continue working to provide for yourself and your family, while working towards your career change.
+One-on-one Program Mentors help students keep track of their courses and are there whenever students need help.
+Online education is a great way to make sure you can continue working to provide for yourself and your family while working towards your career change.

 It can sometimes take time to work your way up in a new career.
 You have to develop new abilities, show you can solve problems, and have a positive attitude.

 Having some money saved up will allow you to make a change to a new career without hurting your lifestyle or family needs.
 This gives you freedom to send out job applications and be willing to start in a more entry-level position.
 Being willing to do this can lead to a more successful career change in the long-term.

 Start a budget and plan to save money now, so when you do accomplish your career change, you can be prepared for any unknowns.